-- Use the Broadband screen to view, remove or add a WAN interface.
-You can also configure the WAN settings on the Zyxel Device for Internet access (Section 8.2 on page 157). - Use the Cellular Backup screen to configure cellular WAN connection (Section 8.3 on page 167). - Use the Advanced screen to enable or disable PTM over ADSL.
-Annex M/Annex J, and DSL PhyR functions (Section 8.4 on page 174). - Use the Ethernet WAN screen to convert LAN port number four as a WAN port or restore the Ethernet WAN port to a LAN port (Section 8.5 on page 178).
+- Use the Cellular Backup screen to configure cellular WAN connection (Section 8.4 on page 225). - Use the Advanced screen to enable or disable PTM over ADSL, Annex M/Annex J, and DSL PhyR functions (Section 8.5 on page 231). - Use the Backup WAN screen to convert the fourth LAN port as a WAN port or reset the Ethernet WAN port to a LAN port (Section 8.6 on page 235).